Where can I obtain information about disability parking?

 Should I disclose my disability status when applying to the University of Minnesota?

 Disclosure of disability status on a University of Minnesota application is a personal choice, not a requirement.
-Students may wish to disclose to show evidence of having overcome barriers or to help explain discrepancies in previous academic performance.
+Students may wish to explain discrepancies in previous academic performance.
 This disclosure can be made in the Special Circumstances section of the application.

 Does the Disability Resource Center (DRC) provide campus navigation and mobility training?

-No, but community resources are available to assist you with orientation and mobility training:
+No, but the following community resources are available to assist you with orientation and mobility training:

 The DRC can provide limited, one-time, individual orientation to classrooms prior to the start of your first semester, if time permits.